ptti/ptti.github.io/README.md

     machinery.
 It does have to be written in [Python].
 We're sorry, it would have taken too long to make this software in [Haskell].

+## Scaling up epidemiological models with rule-based modelling

+This is a collection of models as described in our paper, [Scaling up epidemiological models with rule-based modelling].
+They are written in the [Kappa language] and the models themselves can be found in the [models/ subdirectory] of the repository on the Github.
+It is also possible to simulate them in your [web browser] with the links below:

+* [Masks]
+* [Fomites and hand-washing]
+* [Vector-borne disease]
+* [Testing]
+* [Testing and contact tracing]
+* [Schools as accelerants]
+* [Gathering and superspreading]

 [PTTI software package]: https://github.com/ptti/ptti
 [SEIR-TTI paper]: https://github.com/ptti/ptti/raw/master/docs/tti.pdf
 [PTTI paper]: https://github.com/ptti/ptti/raw/master/docs/PTTI-Covid-19-UK.pdf